loryriga/Srt-Converter/README.md

 # Srt-Converter

 This app converts DJI Goggles .srt files to .csv files that can be easily opened in excel.
-The data are formatted so that the user can easily reate graps and compare the performance of differnt antennas combinations <br><br>
+The data are formatted so that the user can easily create graphs and compare the performance of different antennas combinations <br><br>

 1- Install the program by double clicking the .exe file <br>
 2- Select .srt file 1 <br>